jochen314/openhab-addons/bundles/org.openhab.binding.mqtt.generic/README.md

 The retained argument is optional and if not supplied defaults to `false`.

-## Limitations

-* The HomeAssistant Fan Components only support ON/OFF.
-* The HomeAssistant Cover Components only support OPEN/CLOSE/STOP.
-* The HomeAssistant Light Component does not support XY color changes.
-* The HomeAssistant Climate Components is not yet supported.

 ## Incoming Value Transformation

 All mentioned channels allow an optional transformation for incoming MQTT topic values.